-Advance Moves can save you time and money when it comes to Removals.
-We can give you an instant online quick quote for your removal anywhere in the world, which is then backed up by up to 6 free quotes from moving companies specially selected from our list of agents and partners to cover your area and requirements.
-You then have the choice of selecting the mover and quotation that is best for you, saving both time and money in obtaining a competitive removals quotation.Read more about removals from UK to Italy
+Advance Moves can save you time and money when it comes to Removals to Italy after Brexit.
+We can give you an instant online quick quote for your removal to Italy or anywhere in the world, which is then backed up by up to 5 free quotes from moving companies specially selected from our list of agents and partners to cover your area and requirements.
+You then have the choice of selecting the mover and quotation that is best for you, saving both time and money in obtaining a competitive removals quotation.Read more about removals from UK to Italy after Brexit

-If you are planning on Moving to Italy, or Moving to Rome, and especially if you are moving to Italy from UK, then you have come to the right place.
+If you are planning on Moving to Italy after Brexit, or Moving to Rome, and especially if you are moving to Italy from UK, then you have come to the right place.
 Advance Moves and our agents throughout Europe and the World offer a complete, reliable and cost effective removals service for your move to Italy.

 Our worldwide agents provide excellent services for clients from overseas who have household effects that they are shipping to Italy or even if you are shipping to Italy from UK.
 We can also arrange a return load service for shipping from Italy to the UK on a weekly basis as our vehicles are constantly on the move throughout Europe.